antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 * `direction` - value determining the type of the interfaces.
   Can be either `input`, `output`, or `inout`.
 * `side` - tells on which side of the node the interface should be placed.
-* `nodePosition` - specifies a row on which the interface is rendered.
+* `sidePosition` - specifies a row on which the interface is rendered.
   Values for interfaces of the same `side` value have to be unique.

 #### Connection